kicaj29/aws/IAM/readme.md

 **Roles are used for temporary permissions - it is easy to assign another role and in this way complete change user permissions.**

-**Roles also can be used to map corporate identities to roles - then we even do have create IAM Users.
+**Roles also can be used to map corporate identities to roles - then we even do not have create IAM Users.
 We can federate corporate identities into AWS account.**

 **When someone assumes an IAM role, they abandon all previous permissions that they had under a previous role and assume the permissions of the new role.**